chirangaalwis/aws-cloudformation-templates/vpc-with-application-load-balancer/README.md

-# VPC with Application Load Balancer Cloud Formation Template
+# VPC with Application Load Balancer CloudFormation Template

-This Cloud Formation template creates following resources for demonstrating load balancing capability using an application load balancer:
+This CloudFormation template creates following resources for demonstrating load balancing capability using an application load balancer.

+## AWS Resources:

   - A VPC
   - Two Public Subnets